jaebooker/gittest/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

+The Zookeeper jumped out with an axe, hair in disarray.
+"What are you doin here, boy?"
+He growled, wielding the axe, but was so distracted he didn't watch out for the mountain lion behind him.

+"No!"
+He cried, but it was too late.
+The mountain lion, having waited for such a moment, finally got his revenge for being imprisoned, and was now free at last.

 George met the Unicorn King who granted him magic powers.
 The end.